 This whipper snipper is high revving and is very temperamental to start.
 It was purchased to replace my previous Stihl wipper snipper which I had had for many years but this one doesn't stack up to it's predecessor.
 It is used for my residential front and back garden and just meets my needs.
 I would hate to be using it in a large area.

-Purchased at Beechboro Mowers for $279.00.
+Purchased in November 2017 at Beechboro Mowers for A$279.00.

-Not the bestest
+Not the best

 My machine says that it is an FS 45 C - not sure if that's a different model to the C-E. I think that we bought it somewhere between 2007 and 2010.
-Either way, this is the least good weed trimmer I own.
+Either way, this is the worst weed trimmer I own.
 It is nearly impossible to start - and I mean like, 10 minutes of yanking at the thing.
 I thought that there was something wrong with it so took it back to the dealer and they serviced it and explained how to start it - face SSW exactly, do it at midnight, that sort of thing.
 I read the starting guide from end to end and followed the steps with ...my iPad beside me.
 No dice, it just wouldn't start.
 I'm not sure how many times I've actually got it started, but when you divide them into the purchase price it's not flattering to Stihl.
 And it's a two stroke, so you have to mix oil with petrol etc and it's very bloody noisy.
 It also gets really hot, that is when it does start.
 So, I bought a cordless Ryobi trimmer and that was from a different planet - obviously it always starts and it's comparatively quiet.
-I could finish entire trimming jobs in the time that I'd still be struggling with the Stihl.
+I could finish entire trimming jobs in the time that I'd still be struggling to start the Stihl.
 I then needed something with a little more power than the Ryobi so I did what I should've done from the start, and bought a Honda straight shaft petrol line trimmer.
 The Honda starts either first or second pull every time, even after being in the shed for months unused.
 It's also a four stroke, so no mixing of oil and it's relatively quiet.
 So, between the Honda and the Ryobi I've now got things covered.

 Gave me a heart attack trying to start it